Greedy Smith: Media work

 As the most gregarious member of Mental As Anything, in the early days he was often relied upon to give interviews for TV, radio and press.
 This led to further media opportunities such as hosting episodes and segments of the music shows Countdown, including the associated Countdown Awards, and Sounds.
 In the late 1980s he was often a judge on the "Red Faces" segment of Hey Hey It's Saturday and in the early 1990s he hosted Tonight Live With Steve Vizard for a week in the absence of the regular host.
 He also appeared regularly on the music quiz show Spicks and Specks.

 Death

 On 3 December 2019 it was announced, via the band's website, that Smith had died a day earlier: "It is with an incredibly heavy heart to announce that one of the founding members of Mental As Anything, Andrew Greedy Smith, passed away from a heart attack."

 In an interview recorded on 30 October 2019 (five weeks before Smith's death) with Alan Gilmour, from the Australian Songwriters Association, to honour him and Martin Plaza as the 2019 Australian Songwriters Hall of Fame Inductees, Smith stated "To have lived this long is a great thing."
-He was survived by his fiancée, Fiona Docker, and his son, Harvey Hutchings Smith.
+He was survived by his girlfriend, Fiona Docker, and his son, Harvey-Hutchings Smith.